Only four clubs can offer Sane as much as Man City - Hargreaves | Goal.com

 Hargreaves began his professional career at Bayern, winning four Bundesliga titles, three DFB Pokals and the Champions League, but was one of very few English players to be playing abroad in a top European league.

-Nowadays a number of young Englishman are moving to the continent, with the German top-flight seen as an ideal league to develop in following the success of Jadon Sancho at Borussia Dortmund.
+Nowadays a number of young Englishmen are moving to the continent, with the German top flight seen as an ideal league to develop in following the success of Jadon Sancho at Borussia Dortmund.

-And Hargreaves lauded the 20-year-old, who has emerged as one the division's most outstanding talents.
+And Hargreaves lauded the 20-year-old, who has emerged as one of the division's most outstanding talents.

 "If I was growing up in England, I would have played at a Premier League team.
 For me my path was different, but he could have gone anywhere.
 He saw that Dortmund were good at developing young players and giving them a platform.